 You can now use the Tools> Symbol> Convert to Symbol option to add your new light fixture to the Library Browser.

-In Chief Architect X1, you will need to export your new light fixture as a 3D model import it back as an electrical symbol using the Create Symbol Wizard and add a light source.
+In Chief Architect X1, you will need to export your new light fixture as a 3D model and import it back as an electrical symbol using the Create Symbol Wizard.